Klus3kk/cognito/README.md

 # or
 .\install.ps1  # Windows

+# OR

 # Manual installation
 pip install -e .

 # For ML features (recommended)
-# Create an account at huggingface.co and generate a token
+# Generate a token on Huggingface
 export HUGGINGFACE_TOKEN="your_token_here"

 # For AI-powered analysis (optional)